 This award honors an individual who has had a distinguished career of teaching, service, and scholarship for at least 20 years.
 The recipient should be someone who has impacted women, the legal community, the academy, and the issues that affect women through mentoring, writing, speaking, activism, and by providing opportunities to others.

-The purpose of the AASE Excellence Awards is to recognize the meaningful work that academic support educators do for their students, for the legal profession, and for one another.
+The Association of Academic Support Educators Excellence Awards recognize the meaningful work that academic support educators do for their students, for the legal profession, and for one another.
 The purpose of the awards is not just to recognize outstanding contributions to the academic support community over the course of a long career, but also to recognize the significant contributions of early- and mid-career academic support professors.
-Members can be nominated in a number of different areas:

 The ABA Section of Administrative Law and Regulatory Practice awards staff and fellows, scholarly authors, students and lawyers annually for best writing, outstanding governmental service, and volunteer of the year.